Palashio/libra/info/Reference Manual.md

 *Parameters --*

-data: `str`
+data

-String representation of the name of the file of the dataset being sought to be analyzed by methods of the client class
+Data selected and sent via written query by user to be analyzed by methods of the client class

-*ReturString "key" representation of model that needs to be utilized to make prediction intuited from written query None
+*Returns*

+None

 Executes the creation of the client class instance in the form of creating the client class object, loading/formatting the assigned data, restoring old models, storing new models, and clearing the log upon exit of class instance